 10. Negative Thoughts And Self-Talk

-Stress can also affect our thoughts and self-talk, leading to negative self-talk and a pessimistic outlook on life.
+Stress can also affect our thoughts and self-talk, leading to negative self-talk and a pessimistic outlook.

 11. Weakened Immune System